North York

 In the fields of computer and network security support I have many years of experience with all aspects of UNIX systems security and Internet security.
 For a past employer I worked on the design and development of an automated ``expert systems'' tool which audits and monitors the security status of UNIX systems and networks of UNIX systems.
 I also have experience with doing detailed security audits of systems and networks, risk analysis, threat assesment, and security policy definition and enforcement.

 As you might guess from my antique computer collection, I also have extensive interest in, and experience with, computer hardware.
-Professionally I do a fair amount of hardware maintenance and systems integration on a regular basis.
+Professionally I have done a fair amount of hardware maintenance and systems integration on a regular basis.
 I generally try to avoid working with commodity ``personal'' computer hardware though, only stooping low enough to occasionally use commodity parts to build custom engineered servers and workstations when monetary constraints demand they be built at the lowest possible cost.

 Please do not hesitate to contact me, either directly or through Planix, Inc., if you think I could be of any assistance with any project you are working on.